ral-facilities/inventory-management-system-api/README.md

 it meets the above criteria.
 The [LDAP-JWT Authentication Service](https://github.com/ral-facilities/ldap-jwt-auth) is a microservice that provides user authentication against an LDAP server and returns a JWT access token.

-### Adding units
+### Adding units and usage statuses

-Units should be added to the MongoDB database using `mongoimport` on the provided units file found at `/data/units.json`.
-If adding more units to this file, ensure the `_id` values are valid `ObjectId`'s.
+Units and usage statuses should be added to the MongoDB database using `mongoimport` on the provided units and usage statues file found at
+`/data/units.json` and `/data/usage_statuses.json` respectively.
+If additional units and usage statuses are being added to these files, ensure that the `_id` values are valid `ObjectIds`.

 #### Updating a local MongoDB instance